allenai/allennlp-demo/README.md

    Note: To clean up docker containers, be sure to use:

    ```
-   docker-compose -f docker-compose.ui-only.yaml down --build
+   docker-compose -f docker-compose.ui-only.yaml down
    ```

    or

    ```
-   ./bin/startui down
+   ./bin/ui down
    ```

-3. If you're only working on the Permalinks service, you can start things up by running:

-    ```
-    docker-compose -f docker-compose.permalinks.yaml up --build
-    ```

-   Once that's complete, follow the instructions in the [Permalinks README](api/allennl_demo/permalinks/).

-4. If you'd like to run an end to end environment that includes the user-interface and a model endpoint, you can do so by running:
+3. If you'd like to run an end to end environment that includes the user-interface and a model endpoint, you can do so by running:

     ```bash